7 ways to prepare your eCommerce business for a potential recession

 You can stand out from your competitors not only with price optimization but also by optimizing and improving your website.
 Here are two critical aspects you should address first of all.

 Quicker loading time for your website improves the user experience.
 Which increases the likelihood that website visitors will make purchases from you.

-Did you know that if a page doesn't load in 3 seconds, 57% of customers will leave the site?
+Did you know that if a page doesn't load in 3 seconds, half of customers will leave the site?
 And to make matters worse, 80% of them will never return.

 Here are 4 things you can do to improve page load time: